otonyoadmin/0gravopenpub/pages/01.blog/blog.md

 pagination: true
 ---

-if we really didn't take it personally we could be our Self!
 # Desire Dynamics
-## Transforming Knowledge For Positive Participation
+## Self Knowledge For Positive Participation
+## Make Your Self Safe 1st, with Anti-Fragile Self Conception
-## Start Opening Your I's
+## Then & Only Then, Start Opening Your I's
-## With Anti-Fragile Self Conception
-### Own Your Self